akto-api-security/Documentation/components/other-oss.md

 3. **Kafka**
    - Dockerhub version: confluentinc/cp-kafka:6.2.1
    - Used only in enterprise version
    - Interaction: All of the data (HTTP req-resp pairs) get pushed to Kafka.
+   - Architecture: It runs alongside Traffic-Mirroring module (producer) and Runtime-analyzer module (consumer).
+Buffers application's traffic data.
+   - Why community edition doesn't need it: Community edition is meant to run on a single laptop with traffic sources being Postman, BurpSuite proxy, Har files etc. The sizes are small compared to traffic received by production application.
+They are processed synchronously within the dashboard rather than async buffer queue.
 5. **Zookeeper**